Authentication

 Using API Keys

-Pass your API key in the Authorization header as a Bearer token.
+Pass your API key in the Authorization header as a Bearer token, or in the X-API-Key header.
 All requests must use HTTPS.

 curl